This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 There is no better way to get a feel for a company than to talk to their employees.
 If you have a great deal of development finance knowledge you can press an advisor on what they know and how they can help you.

-But, even if you know very little, you can find out what level of support you are going to get, establish to what extent the broker is prepared to educate you on their subject and walk you through the details in a way that you come away confident in what they are saying.
+But, even if you know very little, you can find out what level of support you are going to get, how helpful they will be at helping you get to know the process and walk you through the details in a way that you come away confident in what they are saying.

 What documents will you need to provide a development finance broker?